Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-additivescenes-and-networkscenemanager-refactoring.md

     switch (sceneEvent.SceneEventType)
     {
-        // Handle Server to Client Load Notifications case SceneEventData.SceneEventTypes.S2C_Load:
+        // Handle Server to Client Load Notifications case SceneEventData.SceneEventTypes.Load:
             {
                 // Server and Client will provide the associated AsyncOperation in the event you need to track this
-                // Note: C2S_LoadComplete notifies you of this condition as well sceneEvent.AsyncOperation.completed += AsyncOperation_LoadCompleted;
+                // Note: LoadComplete notifies you of this condition as well sceneEvent.AsyncOperation.completed += AsyncOperation_LoadCompleted;
                 // AsyncOperation.progress can be used to determine scene loading progress break;
             }
-        // Handle Server to Client UnLoad Notifications case SceneEventData.SceneEventTypes.S2C_Unload:
+        // Handle Server to Client UnLoad Notifications case SceneEventData.SceneEventTypes.Unload:
             {
                 // Server and Client will provide the associated AsyncOperation in the event you need to track this
-                // Note: C2S_UnloadComplete notifies you of this condition as well sceneEvent.AsyncOperation.completed += AsyncOperation_UnLoadCompleted;
+                // Note: UnloadComplete notifies you of this condition as well sceneEvent.AsyncOperation.completed += AsyncOperation_UnLoadCompleted;
                 // AsyncOperation.progress can be used to determine scene loading progress break;
             }
-        // Handle Client to Server Load Complete Notification(s) case SceneEventData.SceneEventTypes.C2S_LoadComplete:
+        // Handle Client to Server Load Complete Notification(s) case SceneEventData.SceneEventTypes.LoadComplete:
             {
                 // This will let you know when a load is completed